nonnontrivial/ctts/README.md

 ## prediction > sky brightness model

 CTTS contains a _sky brightness model_, which can predict the sky brightness of a site.
+A site is a latitude and longitude at a date and time.

 ### running locally